MrDham/OpenTheremin_V4_with_MIDI/README.md

 You can save your own favourite startup configuration in EEPROM (see "CALIBRATION AND SAVING STARTUP CONFIGURATION") so as it persists after Power OFF ON cycle.

-TECHNICAL DETAIL ABOUT MPE IMPACTING SETTINGS
+TECHNICAL DETAIL ABOUT MPE IMPACTING SETTINGS:

 A global principle of MPE is to define one or two zones (called Upper and Lower Zone), each one having a Manager Channel (1 or 16) and a group of Member Channels (between Channel 2 and